PureVPN ReviewPosted Sept. 16, 2018, 10:07 a.m. by Jonathan

 The costs are not much, certainly not when compared with the actual subscription, but it is a bit underwhelming that you have to pay for them in the first place.

-After all, there are other VPN providers that include malware protection and ad-blocking features at no extra cost.
+After all, other VPN providers include malware protection and ad-blocking features at no extra cost.

 The dedicated IP address and the firewall are also sold separately.

-In fact, you have to pay for them on a monthly basis along with your license subscription.
-You would think that giving away fewer than five licenses in order to include a firewall into the deal would seem like a better advertising strategy.
+You have to pay for them every month along with your license subscription.
+You would think that giving away fewer than five licenses to include a firewall into the deal would seem like a better advertising strategy.